Ferrari Enzo: Accolades

-In 2004, American magazine Sports Car International named the Enzo Ferrari number three on their list of Top Sports Cars of the 2000s.
+In 2004, American magazine Sports Car International named the Ferrari Enzo number three on their list of Top Sports Cars of the 2000s.
 American magazine Motor Trend Classic named the Enzo as number four in their list of the ten "Greatest Ferraris of all time".

-However, the Enzo Ferrari was described as one of the "Fifty Ugliest Cars of the Past 50 Years", as Bloomberg Businessweek cited its superfluous curves and angles as too flashy, particularly the V-shaped hood, scooped-out doors, and bulbous windshield.
+The Ferrari Enzo was also described as one of the "Fifty Ugliest Cars of the Past 50 Years", as Bloomberg Businessweek cited its superfluous curves and angles as too flashy, particularly the V-shaped hood, scooped-out doors, and bulbous windshield.

 Other media

-Before being unveiled at the Paris Motor Show, the show car was flown from Italy to the U.S. to be filmed in Charlie's Angels: Full Throttle.
+Before being unveiled at the Paris Motor Show, the show car was flown from Italy to the United States to be filmed in Charlie's Angels: Full Throttle.
 It was driven on a beach by actress Demi Moore.
 After filming was complete, the Enzo was flown to France to be at the Motor Show.